likolk/Battleship-Game/README.md

 # Project Call of Ship: Water Wars
-Kelvin Likollari and Ilker Kaymak 29 May 2022 - Programming Fundamentals 2 - BattleShip Project
+Kelvin Likollari 29 May 2022 - Programming Fundamentals 2 - BattleShip Project

 Call of Ships is a clone of the original battleship game.